Physical Review B - Condensed Matter and Materials Physics

 Dartmouth Digital Commons Citation

 Deng, Shusa; Ortiz, Gerardo; and Viola, Lorenza, "Dynamical Critical Scaling and Effective Thermalization in Quantum Quenches: Role of the Initial State" (2011).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2663.